awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-mwaa-environment-tagmap.md

 # AWS::MWAA::Environment TagMap<a name="aws-properties-mwaa-environment-tagmap"></a>

-A map of tags for the environment\.
+A list of key\-value pairs containing tags to associate with the environment\.
+For example, `"Environment": "Staging"`\.